-Campbell, a Democrat, was the representative for New York's 9th congressional district from 1893 to 1895.
+Campbell was the representative for New York’s 9th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1885 to Mar 1895, Campbell missed 581 of 1,303 roll call votes, which is 44.6%.
 This is on par with the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 |Dec 1885-Mar 1886||39||12||30.8%||75th|

 |Dec 1893-Mar 1894||134||60||44.8%||50th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.